bb-Ricardo/check_redfish/README.md

 ### Hewlett Packard Enterprise
 Almost all HPE server with iLO4 (>=2.50), iLO5 (>=1.40) or iLO6 should work

-IMPORTANT:
-* newer iLO5 firmware reports some storage components twice as the data is present in two locations

 Models:
 * ProLiant BL460c Gen8
 * ProLiant BL460c Gen9